rypmaloney/RPS/README.md

-# Rock, Paper, Scissor Game
+# Rock Paper Scissors Game

 This is a respoinse to a challenge to make a rock, paper, scissors game agains the computer using Javascript.
 It was my first time creating something from scratch using JS and went smoother than I imagined.